frc8840/.github/profile/README.md

 ## About

 Bay Robotics is FRC team 8840, founded in late 2021.
 We are based in San Francisco, California USA.
 Our rookie year was in 2022.
-We are a community team and hoping to turn into a school team soon!
+We are part of the [Bay School of San Francisco](https://bayschoolsf.org).
 Our team is currently made up of ~6 active members.
 Visit our website [here](https://team8840.org/)!

 Sponsored by [Padlet](https://padlet.com/).